City Index vs BlackBull Markets Comparison

 Is BlackBull Markets a good broker?

-BlackBull Markets is an up and coming MetaTrader broker that offers share trading, CFDs, as well as a growing range of markets from its brands regulated in New Zealand and the Seychelles.
-However, BlackBull Markets' thin educational materials and sparse market research put it behind the best forex brokers in those categories.
+BlackBull Markets is an up-and-coming broker that offers the full MetaTrader suite (both MetaTrader 4 and MetaTrader 5), a proprietary Social Copy Trading platform, as well as integration with the popular TradingView platform.
+Traders at BlackBull Markets gain access to share trading, CFDs, and a growing range of markets from its brands regulated in New Zealand and the Seychelles.
+BlackBull Markets' educational content has grown in recent years, but still trails behind what's offered by the best forex brokers in that category.

 Which broker offers more trading platforms?